 - You have an idea or a rough topic?
-Start with a non-specific search to get acquainted with your topic, for example on Google or on clinical information systems such as UpToDate or AMBOSS (or a KI Tool - see also my final slide...) - Refine your question continuously - Search for (systematic) reviews (see Appendix). - → Is the topic already covered or even relevant?
-What search strategies are used in topic-related reviews?
-Which terms are used by pertinent articles in the title or abstract? - Build up a database search and adjust it continuously (slides follow) - Document it!
+Start with non-specific search to get acquainted with topic, for example - Internet/Webpages, Google/Google Scholar - Clinical Information Systems (e.g. UpToDate, AMBOSS) - Al Tool (preferably scientific Retrieval Augmented Generation (RAG) tool) - Refine your question continuously - Search for (systematic) reviews (see appendix) - Is the topic already covered or even relevant? - What search strategies are used in topic-related reviews? - Which terms are used by pertinent articles in the title or abstract? - Build up a database search and adjust it continuously - Document it! - → Slides on all these points follow!